Long-Term Average Impulse and Singular Control of a Growth Model with Two Revenue Sources: Introduction

-One condition on the allowable policies is that $\kappa^R < \infty$.
-Based on the results of this paper, the solutions of mean field game and control adaptations are presented in \cite{HelmSZ:25}.

-The manager continually receives a subsidy based on the state of the process as well as earning income at discrete times when the state is reduced for economic gain.
+As well as earning income at discrete times when the state is reduced for economic gain, the manager continually receives a subsidy based on the state of the process.
 Let $c$ be a running reward function and $\gamma > 0$ a scaling parameter.
-The function $\gamma\, c > 0$ gives the net reward after the associated running costs are taken into account.
+The function $\gamma c > 0$ gives the net reward after the associated running costs are taken into account.
 Let $p_1>0$ be the gross price received per unit when a reduction in the state process is initiated.
 We assume that the costs for instantaneous reductions consist of both a fixed amount $K > 0$ for each action and a proportional cost with parameter $q_1 < p_1$.
 Set $p = p_1 - q_1 > 0$ to be the net price per unit of reduction due to an intervention.
 Thus the reward functional for a policy $R$ is the expected long-term average profit:

-In the context of harvesting problems, the function $\gamma\, c$ can represent the utility derived from maintaining desirable state values $X^{R}(s)$ at time $s$, as well as the state's contribution to the overall ecosystem's stability.
-For example, the function $\gamma\, c$ can be used to model running carbon credits for managing large tracts of forest.
+In the context of harvesting problems, the function $\gamma c$ can represent the utility derived from maintaining desirable state values $X^{R}(s)$ at time $s$, as well as the state's contribution to the overall ecosystem's stability.
+For example, the function $\gamma c$ can be used to model running carbon credits for managing large tracts of forest.
 The positive fixed cost for each intervention in \eqref{e:reward-fn} implies that the optimal policy involves discrete interventions rather than continuous adjustments, ensuring effective product management while maximizing the overall profit rate.

 Due to the presence of the nonnegative running reward rate $c$, the interplay between $c$ and the mean production/growth rate $\mu$ is one of the essential and important features of the model and requires careful analysis.
 Although the case of a negative function $c$ is typical in applications such as inventory control and industrial animal husbandry, a negative running or holding cost term in fact simplifies both the analysis and the characterization of optimal controls near the right boundary of the state space.
 Specifically, a negative $c$ prizes interventions that keep the controlled process away from the right boundary, thereby avoiding complications associated with boundary behavior of the underlying diffusion.
 By contrast, a nonnegative running reward function $c$ may encourage the manager to allow the process to approach the right boundary.